mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 A `masked_token_id` is added, which, similarly to `masked_value`, provides a way for the recipient to learn the `token_id` (and then subsequently confirm it).
 The Pedersen commitment to the value now is made using a basepoint `H_i` which depends on the `token_id`.
 (The basepoint for the blinding factor is the same as before regardless of the `token_id`.)

 Thus, the recipient can attempt to scan a TxOut by first constructing the shared secret, then unmasking the `masked_amount` and `masked_token_id`, and then reconstructing the Pedersen commitment.
-If this reconstruction is successful, then the recipient knows the `amount` and the `token_id`, similarly as before the support for a confidential`token_id`.
+If this reconstruction is successful, then the recipient knows the `amount` and the `token_id`, similarly as before the support for a confidential `token_id`.

-The `masked_token_id` field is added to the [`Amount`](https://github.com/mobilecoinfoundation/mobilecoin/blob/cb10d41d404c552cab19de0163992923a878ed5e/transaction/core/src/amount/mod.rs#L46) in each TxOut, and functions similar to `masked_value`.
+The `masked_token_id` field is added to the [`Amount`](https://github.com/mobilecoinfoundation/mobilecoin/blob/cb10d41d404c552cab19de0163992923a878ed5e/transaction/core/src/amount/mod.rs#L46) in each TxOut.
 The protocol representation of the TxOut uses Protobuf, which enables backward compatability in this way: if the field is not populated (Protobuf bytes field of length 0), the default `token_id` is 0.
 Otherwise, the field is a Protobuf bytes field of length 4.
 Please see the [Upgrade Plan](#upgrade-plan) for more discussion on rolling out this change with consideration for backward compatibility.

 * To compute the 4 byte `masked_token_id` from the `token_id`, we hash the TxOut shared secret, with a prefix, XORed with the `token_id`, and take the little endian representation of those bytes.